elenalind/randomstuff/article.md

 On the computes where we have slow access to storage, reset the problematic interface, based on findings in the `dmesg` log.

-We fixed the problem reported by the customer, but we do not know yet what caused it.
+We fixed the customer's problem, but we do not know yet what caused it.
 It is important we continue the investigation otherwise, the problem might surface again.